Oana Amaria, Manager of Blended Learning & Development Solutions

 Prior to joining LCW, Oana was a workforce development specialist with the Center for Workforce Development at SIUC, managing a state program sponsored by the Illinois Department of Commerce and Economic Opportunity (DCEO).
 As program manager of a statewide web portal and program, Oana leveraged technology and virtual platforms to deliver training, while engaging thousands of highly diverse individuals, businesses, and workforce professionals.

-Oana is currently an adjunct professor at Illinois Institute of Technology, teaching “Effective Management of Human Resources” to international students in the Masters of Public Administrations program.
+Oana was an adjunct professor at Illinois Institute of Technology, teaching “Effective Management of Human Resources” to international students in the Masters of Public Administrations program.
 She also co-authored a white paper on “Open Educational Resources and Open Source Technologies” for a national DOE initiative on personalized learning.
 She has a Bachelor of Science in International Business from North Park University, and a Master of Science in International Public Services from DePaul University.
 She is also a certified administrator of the Intercultural Development Inventory (IDI) and member of the Society for Intercultural Education Training and Research (SIETAR.)

 Having spent her early years growing up in Romania, Oana’s own experience on the difficulty of emigrating to the United States in the late 1980’s fueled her desire to create a strong community that enables individuals to succeed across cultures.
 Her research on “Developing Romania’s Workforce” was published in The Romanian Digest.
 Today she also serves as a founding board member and the Vice President of Social Integration for the Romanian Cultural Exchange, a local Chicago non-profit dedicated to promoting creative programs and projects focused on intercultural and educational exchange—such as the annual Romanian film festival in Chicago.